emqx/cloud-docs/en_US/rule_engine/rule_engine_events.md

 | $events/session_subscribed   | Subscribe            |
 | $events/session_unsubscribed | Unsubscribe          |

-This article will introduce the useage of event topics, and the meaning of each field from three aspects: client connect and disconnect events, message events, topic subscribe and unsubscribe events.
+This article will introduce the usage of event topics, and the meaning of each field from three aspects: client connect and disconnect events, message events, topic subscribe and unsubscribe events.

 ## Client connect and disconnect events